Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 - If, on the player's first turn, they manage to capture one card of each type - Bright, Animal, Ribbon, and Chaff - then they steal 1 Chaff from each opponent.
 - At the beginning of the round, each player contributes an agreed-upon amount to a pot.
 At the end of the round, whichever player has managed to capture the [![Icon for month 7](/hanafuda/icons/monthicon_7.png =20x)Boar](/en/hanafuda/suits/bush-clover#boar) claims the contents of the pot.
 - Alternatively, there is no pot.
 If a player captures the [![Icon for month 7](/hanafuda/icons/monthicon_7.png =20x)Boar](/en/hanafuda/suits/bush-clover#boar) on their first turn, they steal a set amount of points from each other player.

+## Alternative Double Penalties
+- If the winner captured a *Bright Yaku*, then any opponent who has not captured any Bright cards must pay 2 extra points..
+- If the winner captured the *Chaff* generic yaku, then any opponent who has not captured at least 7 Chaff cards must pay double.

 ## The Dropout Phase
 - Compensation for being forced to drop out is not paid immediately.
 Instead, it is paid at the end of the round, by the two losers.